tkachenkoas/spring-http-client-configuration-and-testing/Part 4 - Configuring Apache Client via HttpComponentsClientHttpRequestFactory.md

 Internally, `HttpURLConnection` will most likely delegate the actual work to the underlying `java.sun.NetworkClient` and `java.next.ServerSocket` low-level classes.
 What is important to understand is that `readTimeout` is NOT the request execution timeout.
-In simple words, it's the time between two bytes of data being received.
-So, if you set `readTimeout` to 20 seconds, you're giving the server 20 seconds to go to DB, fetch the data, and start sending it to you.
-Now, if some transport-level issues with bandwidth or chunking happen in the middle, you will wait upd to 20 seconds for each next byte of data, and in theory, the request can last MUCH longer than 20 seconds.
+In simple words, it's the maximum allowed time between two bytes of data being received.
+So, if you set `readTimeout` to
+20 seconds, you're giving the server 20 seconds to go to DB, fetch the data, and start sending it to you.
+Now, if some transport-level issues with bandwidth or chunking happen in the middle, the application will wait up to 20 seconds, and in theory, the request can last MUCH longer than 20 seconds.

-`MockServer` does not allow to test such cases in depth, but there are other tools like `ToxiProxy` that allow to simulate such network issues - and we will cover them in the next article.
+`MockServer` does not allow testing such cases in depth, but there are other tools like `ToxiProxy` that allow simulating such network issues - and we will cover them in the next article.

 ## Configuring Apache HttpClient via HttpComponentsClientHttpRequestFactory

-Apache HttpClient is a more advanced http client than the one provided by JDK.
-It has more features, more configuration options, and it's widely used in production.
+Apache HttpClient is an advanced http client that has many features, more configuration options, and it's widely used in many production systems.

 We'll look into configuring two important aspects of Apache HttpClient:
 - connection pooling and reusing connections